zarqman/log_sanity/README.md

 ##### String formatting

-When LogSanity initializes, it replaces the Rails log formatter with its own, but saves the old one for outputting strings (assuming `json_strings` is `false`).
+When LogSanity initializes, it replaces the Rails log formatter with its own, but saves the old one for outputting strings (used when `json_strings` is `false`).
 This means you can still configure the formatting of those.
 For example, to use Logger's default formatting (instead of Rails' default):

 ```ruby
 config.log_formatter = ::Logger::Formatter.new